News in Photographs: Osinbajo Presides over FEC Meeting

 Deji Elumoye in Abuja

-Vice President Yemi Osinbajo is presiding over the weekly Federal Executive Council (FEC) meting at the State House, Abuja.
+Vice-President Yemi Osinbajo is presiding over the weekly Federal Executive Council (FEC) meeting at the State House, Abuja.

-Osinbajo is standing in for President Muhammadu Buhari who is away to Seoul, South Korea to attend the maiden World Bio Summit.
+Osinbajo is standing in for President Muhammadu Buhari who left Abuja Monday for regular medical check-up in London, the United Kingdom.

+The FEC, at the commencement of the meeting, observed a minute silence in honour of Nigeria’s first Aviation Minister, Mabzulike Amechi, who died on Tuesday at the age of 93.

-The meeting holding at the Council Chambers is being attended by Secretary to the Government of the Federation, Boss Mustapha; Chief of Staff to the President, Prof Ibrahim Gambari and National Security Adviser (NSA), Major General Babagana Monguno (rtd).
+The meeting holding at the Council Chambers is being attended by the Secretary to the Government of the Federation, Boss Mustapha; Chief of Staff to the President, Prof. Ibrahim Gambari and National Security Adviser (NSA), Major General Babagana Monguno (rtd).

-Ministers present at the meeting include that of Works and Housing, Babatunde Fashola; Communications and Digital Economy, Dr Isa Pantami; Finance, Budget and National Planning, Zainab Ahmed; Power, Abubakar Aliyu and Attorney General of the Federation and Justice Minister, Abubakar Malami.
+Ministers present at the meeting include that of Works and Housing, Babatunde Fashola; Attorney General of the Federation and Justice Minister, Abubakar Malami; Interior, Rauf Aregbesola; Sports and Youth Development, Sunday Dare; Industry, Trade and Investment, Adeniyi Adebayo and Science and Technology, Olorunnimbe Mamora, among others.